Many people experience upper back pain at some point in their lives, whether as a result of intense exercise, poor posture, or injury.

 - osteoarthritis as a result of the breakdown of cartilage in your spine

 Upper back pain isn’t the only discomfort people have believed to be related to breast size.

-A 2012 study examined the relationship between breast size, bra cup size, and pain in participants’ shoulders and neck.
+A examined the relationship between breast size, bra cup size, and pain in participants’ shoulders and neck.
 Researchers concluded large cup size was an important contributor to shoulder and neck pain.

-A small 2008 study on breast size, bra fit, and thoracic pain in young women found 80 percent of participants were wearing the incorrect bra size.
+A small on breast size, bra fit, and thoracic pain in young women found 80 percent of participants were wearing the incorrect bra size.

 What’s more, women with larger breasts were more likely to wear the incorrect bra size.
 It’s a common belief the wrong fit — and the poor posture that results from it — can lead to upper back pain.

 Researchers concluded bra fit appeared to be unrelated to pain.
 But if a bra was poorly fitted, it could impair its function as breast support.
 This could, in turn, cause certain levels of discomfort.